Khalidelaasry/alx-low_level_programming/README.md

 13. **0x0C.
 C - More malloc, free**: Further practice with dynamic memory allocation.

+14. **0x0D.
+C - Preprocessor**: This project covers the usage of preprocessor directives in C.

+16. **0x0E.
+C - Structures, typedef**: Introduction to structures and using `typedef` in C.
 ## About ALX

 ALX is a software engineering program that offers an intensive curriculum covering various aspects of software development, system engineering, and DevOps practices.
 It provides hands-on projects and assignments to help learners gain practical experience in these domains.